 9.2.5. form, mandate and dissolve sub-committees;

-9.2.6. issue press statements on behalf of the Association;
+9.2.6. issue press statements, commentary and endorsements on behalf of the Association;

 9.2.7. open and close bank accounts at registered commercial banks in South Africa on behalf of the Association;